tshibu077/impossible-box/README.md

 3. A library for defining class for RGB LEDs.
 Contains functions for setting red/green/blue colour.

-4. CorelDraw file for the box, used for laser cutting the pieces.
+4. PDF "Box - Laser-cut Layout" showing the laser-cut cardboard pieces of the box.

-5. Circuit schematics.
+5. PDF: "Circuit schematics" for the 3 lock tasks

 6. Video demos: